avolab/episystem-workshop/scChIC-seq_tutorial.md

 chr11   44114099        45269522
 ```

 > ### Questions:
 > 1. Can you infer which clusters correspond to which cell types based on the coverage around the four regions?
 >
-> Hint: Hbb is a standard marker for erythroblast, S100a8 is a standard marker for granulocytes, and Ebf1 is a standard markers for B cells.
+> Hint: *Hbb* is a standard marker for erythroblast, *S100a8* is a standard marker for granulocytes, and *Ebf1* is a standard markers for B cells.

-Repeat the same procedure with the modification *H3K4me3*.
+Repeat the same procedure with the modification H3K4me3.

 # Step 5: Detecting enriched regions (peak calling)